 We shall first deal with the electronic configuration, occurrence and general characteristics of transition elements with special emphasis on the trends in the properties of the first row (3d) transition metals along with the preparation and properties of some important compounds.
 This will be followed by consideration of certain general aspects such as electronic configurations, oxidation states and chemical reactivity of the inner transition metals.
+The d-block elements are divided into the first transition series (the elements Sc through Cu), the second transition series (the elements Y through Ag), and the third transition series (the element La and the elements Hf through Au).
+Actinium, Ac, is the first member of the fourth transition series, which also includes Rf through Rg.

-There are four series of elements which constitute the d-block elements.
-Each series comprises ten elements as given below:

-- 1. Elements of the First Transition series or 3d-Transition series: The elements from scandium (Sc, Z = 21) to Zinc (Zn, Z = 30) form the 3d-series. - Elements of the Second Transition series or 4d-Transition series: This series consists of the elements from yttrium (Y, Z = 39) to cadmium (Cd, Z = 48). - 3.
-Elements of the Third Transition series or 5d-Transition series: The elements lanthanum (La, Z=57) and hafnium (Hf, Z=72) to mercury (Hg, Z=80) constitute the 5d-Transition series. - Elements of the Fourth Transition series or 6d-Transition series: The elements actinium (Ac, Z = 89) and rutherfordium (Rf, Z = 104) to copernicum (Cn, Z = 112) are the members of this series.
+- There are four series of elements which constitute the d-block elements.
+Each series comprises ten elements as given below: - Elements of the First Transition series or 3d-Transition series: The elements from scandium (Sc, Z = 21) to Zinc (Zn, Z = 30) form the 3d-series. - Elements of the Second Transition series or 4d-Transition series: This series consists of the elements from yttrium (Y, Z = 39) to cadmium (Cd, Z = 48). - 3.
+Elements of the Third Transition series or 5d-Transition series: The elements lanthanum (La, Z= 57) and hafnium (Hf, Z= 72) to mercury (Hg, Z = 80) constitute the 5d-Transition series. - 4.
+Elements of the Fourth Transition series or 6d-Transition series: The elements actinium (Ac, Z = 89) and rutherfordium (Rf, Z = 104) to copernicum (Cn, Z = 112) are the members of this series.
 All these elements are radioactive and do not occur in nature.
 These have been artificially made in the laboratory.